 - They’re ethnically ambiguous and/or inclusive, while most still lean towards Caucasian, these models have the particularity of fitting within the parameters of various regional looks.
 And some of them are modern, natural and authentic representatives of one or various ethnicities, which means they bring in social and cultural inclusiveness to the pictures in an effortless and casual way, something extremely desirable in today's visual world

 All these are important pointers to keep in mind when selecting stock images to use in your designs.
-Whether you’re going after some of the shots from these top models, or you rather try and find a lesser-known face in a stock photo agency’s catalogue, make sure you’re choosing a fresh face that will connect with your target audience.
+Whether you’re going after some of the shots from these top models, or you rather try and find a lesser-known face in a stock photo agency’s catalog, make sure you’re choosing a fresh face that will connect with your target audience.

 Who knows, you might end up featuring the very next stock photo model star in your designs!